November 13, 2015

 Resistance training consists of using weights to improve muscle strength and growth.
 Examples include push-ups, squats, and the use of free weights and machines at the gym.

-A regimen of an hour of strength or resistance training combined with 20 minutes of aerobic activity three to four times a week has been shown to work for most people.
-It is a good idea to check with your health care provider if you are going to start an exercise program to make sure you get off to a good start and do not hurt yourself.
+The US Department of Health and Human Services (DHHS) recommends at least 30 minutes of moderate intensity aerobic activity five times a week and strength or resistance training twice a week.
+It is a good idea to check with your health care provider if you are going to start an activity program to make sure you get off to a good start and do not hurt yourself.
 For more information, see The Well Project's article, Physical Activity, Exercise, and HIV.